jessepollak/urlmatch/README.md

 * `path_re1uired` (default is True) - a `bool` which dictates whether the match pattern must have path
 * `fuzzy_scheme` (default is False) - a `bool` which dictates whether the scheme should be matched "fuzzily." if this is true, then any valid scheme (`*`, `http`, `https`) will match both `http` and `https`
+* 'http_auth_allowed' (default is True) - `bool` which dictates whether URLs with HTTP Authentication in the URL should be allowed or not

 ## Match pattern syntax